vindarel/demo-ISSR-djula/README.md

 - https://htmx.org/ - similar in scope.
 We can update precise parts of the DOM, built-in transitions support… Websockets support is "experimental", whereas it is the primary focus of ISSR.

 - https://github.com/dbohdan/liveviews

+Other demos:

+- on live-reloading a running web app thanks to the REPL: https://lisp-journey.gitlab.io/blog/i-realized-that-to-live-reload-my-web-app-is-easy-and-convenient/ (-> https://github.com/vindarel/lisp-web-live-reload-example)

+> The very best part of image-based programming in action.

+:]